Permafrost/TundraTN/README.md

       * `$content` is string, byte array, input stream, or IData document content to be routed to Trading Networks.

-      * `$schema` is an optional document reference or flat file schema used to serialise `$content` when provided as an IData document.
+    * `$schema` is an optional input which determines whether to serialize `$content` as [XML], [JSON], Flat File when provided as an IData document, and can have the following values:
+      * For [XML] content, specify the fully-qualified name of the document reference that defines the [XML] format
+      * For [JSON] content specify the MIME media type "application/json"
+      * For Flat File content specify the fully-qualified name of the flat file schema that defines the Flat File format

+      Defaults to serializing `$content` as [XML], if no `$schema` is specified.

       * `TN_parms` is an optional set of routing hints for Trading Networks to use when routing `$content`.
 If specified, the